System- and Software-level Architecting Harmonization Practices for Systems-of-Systems -- An exploratory case study on a long-running large-scale scientific instrument: Results

 \addlasttbrow{-1em}{benefitsbg}{benefitsfg}{Benefits}{ The `early debugging' and `early tryouts' practices, when clear interfaces have been defined between hardware and software (e.g., through ICDs), help the software-side to flag, early in the project, when the hardware is not working well. }

 \closemrtable

 \beginmrtable

-\addlasttbrow{-1em}{drawbacksbg}{drawbacksfg}{Drawbacks}{ Early integration, in general, has been difficult to implement, arguably due to the perceived lack of coordination between hardware development cycles and software, which, in turn, is caused by the long cycles of hardware (including manufacturing processes). }
+\addlasttbrow{-1em}{drawbacksbg}{drawbacksfg}{Drawbacks}{ Even though the adoption of interface standards and approaches for early hardware tryouts have proven to be helpful for early integration, the seeming lack of coordination between hardware development cycles and software still makes it difficult.
+Such lack of coordination, in turn, is attributed to the long cycles of hardware, including manufacturing processes. }

 \closemrtable

 \beginmrtable

 \addtbrow{poibg}{ A good practice to promote early integration would be to start the development of ICDs early in the project --- including what is known about them at the moment, and treating them as a living document, instead of trying to make them perfect and complete from the beginning.
 With these ICDs, software engineers would not only be able to start building their components early on, but also seeing them as a communication tool to get further explanations from the people working at the other end. } \addlasttbrow{1em}{poibg}{poifg}{Areas of improvement}{ Sub-system emulators, derived from properly defined ICDs are considered as a key element for early integration, as they facilitate the development and testing ---particularly software--- of subsystems that are in a different development path.
 For this reason, every new component should have an emulator part that is easy to be configured.
 However, it is also important for the project managers to acknowledge the value of these emulators, or `digital twins', so the budget for their development is assigned early in the project. }